 Practicing yoga every day isn’t a significant time commitment, and it doesn’t require a lot of equipment.
 It can, however, become a vital part of the day’s routine.
 By establishing these healthy habits, you’re showcasing your self-discipline.
 These habits can also come in handy regarding relapse prevention in the years to come.

 Yoga therapy can be a crucial part of recovery, and that starts with detox.
-At Serenity House Detox, programs are about more than just getting sober.
+At Serenity House Detox & Recovery, programs are about more than just getting sober.
 They involve a wide range of comprehensive therapies that tackle all elements of health.
 In addition to yoga therapy, clients can expect the following:

-Serenity House Detox offers two locations in Florida–West Palm Beach and Fort Lauderdale.
+Serenity House Detox & Recovery offers two locations in Florida–Jupiter and Fort Lauderdale.
 At both places, yoga therapy can become a key part of your detox and your recovery.
 Call us at 866-294-5306 to plan out the next step of your life.